nehaalraj-30/PS-1-RRI-Project/README.md

 # PS-1-RRI-Project
-All documentation of projects covered in PS-1 at RRI
+All documentation of projects covered in summer internship at RRI